 - 5 GB data for 30 days = $36.5 USD

-Click here to directly order an e-sim card for Kenya.
+Click here for more info or to order a Kenya e-sim card via Airalo.

 The above data-only Kenya e-sim cards from Nakuru Mobile are only valid in Kenya.
 Nakuru Mobile operates on the Airtel 4G/LTE network in Kenya.